 Not a fan of writing?

-First and foremost, be assured that no one needs to read this but you.
+First and foremost, be assured that no one needs to read this, not even you.
 A lot of anxiety about writing is simply worrying about proper spelling and grammar.
 This doesn’t matter if you’re the only one who sees it.
 Just do the best you can and write as you talk.

-Don’t be afraid to try other technologies.
+And don’t be afraid to try other technologies.
 Try a speech to text application.
 Use a voice recorder or make a video.
 It’s all about finding what works for you.